GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 - For each library release, the artifacts included in that release are compatible with each other.
-- Each library publishes a BOM (bill of materials) that defines the compatible versions for each release.
+- Each library publishes a BOM that defines the compatible versions for each release.
 - Each library follows semantic versioning.
 This means that once a library reaches a 1.x version, features can be added in minor/patch releases but not removed.

-This combination of characteristics means that you can generally avoid dependency conflicts by using a combination of 1) using the highest version of each dependency, given that the artifacts of a single library are compatible, which can be accomplished by 2) importing a BOM for each library whose versions need to be consistent.
+This combination of characteristics means that you can generally avoid dependency conflicts by doing the following:

+1. Using the highest version of each dependency
+2. Importing a BOM for each library whose artifacts need to use a consistent version.